The Savior of Mankind

 http://warszawa.getto.pl/index.php?temp=temp&lang=en Warsaw Ghetto Database

-http://www.its-arolsen.org/en/homepage/index.html International Tracing Service- Bad Arolsen
+http://www.its-arolsen.org/en/homepage/index.html Tracing Service- Bad Arolsen

 http://www.doew.at/ausstellung/shoahopferdb_en.html Documentation Center for Austrian Resistance